-There are two significant transactions with other companies within NN Group worth mentioning.
-All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re.
-All derivative transactions, except interest rate swaps initiated after 21 May 2016, are traded with NN Inter finance.
+There are four kinds of significant transactions with other companies within NN Group worth mentioning.

+- All liabilities stemming from commercial contracts from the Czech branch are reinsured at NN Re; - All derivative transactions, except interest rate swaps initiated after 21 May 2016, are traded with Nationale-Nederlanden Interfinance B.V.(NN Interfinance); - NN Leven and NN Interfinance have entered a EUR 1.000 million loan agreement for the purpose of liquidity risk management.
+As per year-end 2018 NN Leven has borrowed EUR 500 million using this loan agreement; - For more information on the subordinated loans please refer to Note 42 'Capital and liquidity management' in the 2018 Consolidated annual accounts of NN Leven